enviodev/docs/HyperIndex_versioned_docs/version-v1/Advanced/rpc-sync.md

 ---
 id: rpc-sync
-title: RPC Sync
+title: RPC as Data Source
-sidebar_label: RPC Sync
+sidebar_label: RPC Data Source
 slug: /rpc-sync
 ---

-# RPC Sync

 For syncing of events to be indexed, users are required to use RPC endpoints to retrieve events from each different chain.